GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

 ## Assessing the results with `QUAST`

-As a quick confirmtion of how how successful the cleaning step was, we will use `QUAST` to compare our raw and polished genomes to the reference genome.
+As a quick confirmation of how successful the cleaning step was, we will use `QUAST` to compare our raw and polished genomes to the reference genome.

 When running this command, modify it to include the genomes your polished as part of the exercises above.